 - Tooth pain or sensitivity to hot or cold foods and drinks

 It’s important to take gingivitis in kids seriously.
 Since it is the earliest stage of gum disease, there are specific steps you can take to help treat gingivitis before it becomes problematic.
-If gingivitis worsens and is not treated, children can develop periodontitis, a more severe form of gum disease which typically involves irreversible loss of bones and gums.
+If gingivitis worsens and is not treated, children can develop periodontitis, a more severe form of gum disease, which typically involves irreversible loss of bones and gums.

 Causes of Gingivitis in Kids

-Kids can get gingivitis when there is a build up of plaque and bacteria on their teeth.
+Kids can get gingivitis when there is a buildup of plaque and bacteria on their teeth.
 Plaque contains bacteria, and if the plaque is not removed, it hardens and is considered tartar or calculus.

 If children lack a good oral hygiene routine, it causes plaque to build up in the mouth, eventually becoming gingivitis.
 Children should brush their teeth twice a day, once in the morning and once at night, as well as floss once daily.